In the Press

 Gargi Mishra and Brototi Dutta examine the lacunae in the laws on surrogacy and assisted reproductive technologies, and the opportunities before the Courts to address these gaps and extend reproductive rights and justice.

-FINANCIAL EXPRESS
+THE FINANCIAL EXPRESS

 Shefali Malhotra, Shivangi Rai and Rohin Garg examine gaps in the governance framework underpinning the National Digital Health Mission.
 The article is based on the C-HELP-IFF working paper on the same subject.